some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* TTL shall be set to the lifetime of the service instance.
-After this lifetime the service instance shall considered not been offered.
+* TTL shall be set to the lifetime of the service instance that is offered.
+After this lifetime the service instance shall be considered as not offered.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_266